hwangblood/flutter-state-management/Chapter10-RxDart/timestamp.md

 example 8:

-Display a list of "things", and filter them using a FilterChip with BloC pattern (Flutter 3.3.10)
+Display a list of "things", and filter them using a FilterChip with BloC pattern

 BloC Pattern, StreamBuilder,  BehaviorSubject, debounceTime(), map(), startWith()